Catalan independence vote begins in chaos

 Puigdemont, who called the referendum in June, had urged voters to go to the polls Sunday despite Madrid's opposition.

-The Catalan government tweeted Friday that 2,315 polling stations would be open for the referendum, with more than 5.3 million voters on the electoral roll.
-They will be asked to respond yes or no to the question: "Do you want Catalonia to be an independent state, in the form of a Republic?"
+The 5.3 million voters on the electoral roll were being asked to respond yes or no to the question: "Do you want Catalonia to be an independent state, in the form of a Republic?"

-Polling stations were due to open at 9 a.m. and close at 8 p.m. local time on Sunday, Joan Maria Piqué, the international communications director for the government of Catalonia, told CNN.
+Polling stations are due to close at 8 p.m. local time on Sunday.
 Results are expected around 10 p.m. local time (4 p.m.
 ET).

-Most of the polling stations are in schools, where parents and teachers have organized activities for families over the weekend -- and even slept overnight -- in an effort to prevent police closing off access.

-Spain's central government warned Friday that the regional Catalan police, the Mossos d'Esquadra, would be responsible for removing people from polling stations in a nonviolent way.
-The Guardia Civil were stationed on ships in the port of Barcelona in case they were needed.

 Catalonia, a wealthy region in Spain's northeast, has its own regional government -- or Generalitat -- which already has considerable powers over healthcare, education and tax collection.